ROBERT SIEGEL, HOST:

 OBAMA: I'm ready to do it.
 I'm ready to do it.

 WELNA: But if the president wants action from House Republicans, that may not come without some concessions.
 David Welna, NPR News, the Capitol.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.